 Now I know I said don’t book everything… and you certainly don’t need to plan every aspect of your trip, but how would you feel if you got home and realised there was a beautiful waterfall or a festival in the next city over that you missed because you didn’t check it out before you left?

 You can buy everything while you’re away.
 New clothes, shoes, toiletries and anything else you think you can’t leave without.
-Buy travel sized shampoo and shower gel, toothpaste and sunscreen.
+Buy travel-sized shampoo and shower gel, toothpaste, and sunscreen.
 Pharmacies around the world will have anything you need, and probably for cheaper than you can buy at home.
 Take minimal clothing, you can do laundry easily wherever you are whether the hostel has a washing machine or you pay someone to do it for you.
 If you read a lot, buy a Kindle or take one book, most places have a book swap.
 Makeup?
 You don’t need it.
 That teddy bear you’ve had since you were a child?
-Valuable jewellery?
+Valuable jewelry?
 Leave it all safely at home.

 Not quite.
 Don’t forget the really important things.
 Do not leave home without travel insurance.
-It will cost a fortune and always seems like a waste of money when you make it home without a claim, but in an emergency it can be a life saver.
+It will cost a fortune and always seems like a waste of money when you make it home without a claim, but in an emergency, it can be a lifesaver.
 Dental or hospital bills can be expensive and take a chunk out of your savings.
-If you’ve missed your flight or it’s been cancelled for whatever unforeseen reason, your travel insurance can help you out.
+If you’ve missed your flight or it’s been canceled for whatever unforeseen reason, your travel insurance can help you out.
 Get it before you leave, no excuses.

 Lastly, keep documentation of your flights, insurance and a copy of your passport, just in case.
 Keep an extra copy on your phone or in your email account.
 Sometimes you need to prove you are who you are, or that you have a flight out of the country you’ve just arrived in.